Police Searches in Montgomery County

 Types of Warrants

 In most circumstances, there would be a search warrant needed if they were going to search, unless they had consent from the person who they are conducting the search on.
 Other circumstances allow officers to search even without a warrant.
 For example, if they believe that evidence is about to be destroyed, that would be a justifiable reason to search without a warrant.
 They could also detain you if you decide to deny them access to a particular location.
 Then they send another party out to get a warrant and have you in detention while they are getting it.
 This usually happens when there is a concern for destruction of evidence.
-In either instance, a defense lawyer in Montgomery County can protect you from any injustices you might receive at the hands of local law enforcement officials.
+In either instance, a defense lawyer can protect you from any injustices you might receive at the hands of local law enforcement officials during a police search in Montgomery County.
+Reach out today to learn more.